akazukin5151/koneko-old/README.md

 ## Features

-* Fetch json and compare with cache.
-If no new images, proceed.
-If there are new images, automatically reload.
 * Image and User views should use lscat.py to render so alternate renderers can be used
 * Image view should preview the next few images in multi-image posts
 * For multi-image posts in image view, enter a number to jump to the post's page